Alan Pérez (footballer)

-Alan Damián Pérez (born 20 April 1991) is an Argentine professional footballer who plays as a centre-back for Atlanta.
+Alan Damián Pérez (born 20 April 1991) is an Argentine professional footballer who plays as a centre-back for Defensores de Belgrano.

 Career

 Pérez came through the Boca Juniors academy, appearing twice at the 2012 U-20 Copa Libertadores.
 On 18 July 2012, Pérez was loaned to Boca Unidos in Primera B Nacional.
 He made fifty-seven appearances in two seasons with them, including for his senior debut on 10 August versus Gimnasia y Esgrima and for his first goal against Aldosivi on 19 March 2014.
 Three months later, Pérez joined Primera B de Chile side Magallanes on loan.
 He featured thirty-one times in 2014–15.
 In 2016, Pérez returned to Boca Unidos on permanent terms.
 Thirty-four matches followed, as he also received his fifth red card in six years.

 On 10 July 2018, after suffering relegation from Primera B Nacional with Boca Unidos, Pérez signed for Primera B Metropolitana's Atlanta.
 His first appearance came in a two-goal win away from home on 21 September versus UAI Urquiza.